 - Choosing a guide star that is both faint and off-axis will lead to very poor compensation.

 NGS observing condition requirements

 ALTAIR's performance is more sensitive to observing conditions than the other Gemini facility wavefront sensors.
 We recommend requesting image quality conditions equal or better than IQ=70% (i.e. FWHM in V of less than 0.8 arcsec at zenith).
-Altair performs well in these conditions.
-It is possible to get some correction in IQ=85% (i.e. FWHM in V of less than 1.2 at zenith), but low Strehl ratios (around 10%) and FWHMs of about 0.1 arcsec for bright sources will result.
+ALTAIR performs well in these conditions.
+It is possible to get some correction in IQ=85% (i.e. FWHM in V of less than 1.2 at zenith), but low Strehl ratios (around 10% in the K band) and FWHMs of about 0.1 arcsec for bright sources will result.
 When conditions are much worse than IQ=85%, the uncorrected size of the star exceeds the ALTAIR pupil size causing ALTAIR's control loop to diverge.

 Cloud cover also adversely affects ALTAIR's performance.
 Cloud cover will of course reduce the magnitude of any guide star due to extinction.
 Clumpy clouds further reduce ALTAIR's performance as the centroid gain calculation, which relies on steady flux on the wavefront sensor will tend to produce spurious results.
 Under uniform cloud cover conditions such as thin cirrus, one can expect performance to degrade in line with the Gemini Cloud Cover constraints: no effect for CC=50% or better, an extinction of around 0.3 mag for CC=70%, and an extinction of about 1 magnitude for CC=80%.